-Skin disorders on a dog's elbow run the gamut from infection to skin tags, warts and various benign tumors.
+Skin disorders on a dog's elbow run the gamut from infection to skin tags, warts, and various benign tumors.
 While any dog can develop a skin problem on his elbow, it's more common in large breed dogs with short hair.
 If you notice any skin problems on your pet, take him to the vet.
 Early detection and treatment can nip some disorders in the bud.

-Calluses usually develop on the elbows because of constant pressure when the dog is lying down.
-While they are most common in large breed, short-haired canines, constantly sleeping on a hard surface contributes to callus formation.
-The callused skin turns gray and hard.
 Providing your dog with a comfortable bed and discouraging him from resting on hard floors or ground can prevent calluses.
-You can soften calluses by using vitamin E oil or other oils that moisturize and won't harm your dog if he licks them.
+You can soften calluses by using vitamin E oil or other moisturizing oils that are safe for dogs.

 Elbow hygromas in dogs

 In some cases, a callus may become a hygroma — a fluid-filled swelling that develops thick, fibrous tissue under the skin.
 Hygromas are very common on dog elbows due to constant pressure, so they are often preceded by a callus.

 Larger hygromas may resemble a tumor, but they are not cancerous.
 They are generally not painful unless they become infected.
 If an elbow hygroma changes color or appearance or your dog seems like they are in pain, it's best to schedule them with your vet.
 Most hygromas are treated with bandages and a bit of healing time.
 Your vet may also recommend a specialized pad or sleeve that will protect the hygroma until it heals.
 Rarely, a vet may need to drain a hygroma or surgically remove it.